mszwedo/nodejs-example/README.md

 nodejs-example
 ==============

-A simple node.js project that lets you upload an image to a web page
+A simple node.js project that lets you upload an image to a web page.